Vinyl (TV series): Reception

-Vinyl received mixed-to-positive reviews from critics.
+Vinyl received generally positive reviews from critics.
 The acting (particularly Cannavale) and directing were generally praised, while the writing and storyline, particularly in the later half of the season, which many called "formulaic" and "familiar", were criticized.

 On Rotten Tomatoes the first five episodes (which were given to critics in advance) holds an approval rating of 76%.
 The site's consensus reads: "Vinyl doesn't always keep the beat, dramatically speaking, but overall, it capably honors the rock pioneers of the '70s with absorbing stories, a spot-on soundtrack, and rich period detail."
 On another review aggregator, Metacritic, the first five episodes holds a score of 71 out of 100.
 But as the series progressed, reviews got significantly more critical.

 Alan Sepinwall of HitFix gave the first season a B, writing that "there's an awful lot of excess in Vinyl, which perhaps makes sense for a show involving two icons of '70s rock in Jagger and Scorsese.
 But all of Richie's searching for the next idea, and all of the scenes involving the Nasty Bits or other rising forms of music, suggest a show that really wishes it could strip away all the glam and all the tropes and just do something simple and raw and powerful."
 Robert Bianco of USA Today wrote that "what follows is a sometimes humorous, sometimes nostalgic, sometimes bumpy ride through the era, with a story that often seems to halt just when it's picking up momentum.
 Still, every time the story falters, the characters' and the show's obvious love for popular music in all its forms lifts it back up."

 On the other hand, Emily Nussbaum of The New Yorker had a mixed response, writing that "the show improves slightly after the jankily paced pilot, but it never sheds its air of leaden nostalgia."
 Verne Gay of Newsday reacted negatively, writing that the show "is a compelling idea in search of a compelling story.
 There simply isn't much of one, in fact, and--abhorring the ever-present vacuum--a lot of other elements rush in to fill the void.
 Scenes are padded, lots of flashbacks are even more flaccid, while actors devour the helpless scenery."

 The show was nominated for two Emmy Awards: one for Outstanding Makeup for a Single-Camera Series (Non-Prosthetic) and the other for Main Title Design.

 Cancellation

+“I was very disappointed.
+We had a lot more story to tell and a terrific cast, and I was really excited about where it was headed in terms of the music history and the character development.
+But sometimes, unfortunately, that's the way it goes.
+This is a tricky business.“ - Terence Winter about the show’s cancellation.

 Vinyl's renewal for a second season was announced on February 18, 2016 by HBO's programming president Michael Lombardo.
 However, HBO announced on June 22, 2016 that they had decided not to proceed with a second season.